NervosEducationHub/EducationHubArticles/what_are_blobs_in_ethereum_(explainCKBot)/index.md

 In traditional Ethereum transactions, data is stored permanently on the blockchain, which can lead to congestion and higher costs during periods of high demand.
 Blobs, on the other hand, offer a temporary storage solution that is particularly advantageous for applications that do not require permanent data storage.
 This distinction between temporary and permanent storage is crucial for understanding how blobs contribute to Ethereum's scalability.

 While traditional data storage in Ethereum is essential for ensuring the immutability and security of the blockchain, it is not always the most efficient method for handling large volumes of data.
 Blobs provide an alternative that allows for more flexible and scalable data management, particularly for Layer 2 solutions that rely on frequent data transfers.

-### **Security Considerations**

-While blobs offer significant scalability benefits, they also introduce new security challenges.
-One of the main concerns with blobs is the potential for data availability attacks, where an attacker could prevent the data within a blob from being accessible to the network.
-To mitigate this risk, Ethereum relies on KZG commitments and other cryptographic techniques to ensure the integrity and availability of data stored in blobs.

-Another potential risk is the increased complexity of managing blob transactions, particularly as the network scales.
-As Ethereum continues to evolve, it will be essential to ensure that the security and integrity of the network are not compromised by the introduction of new data structures like blobs.

 ## **Practical Applications of Blobs**